presentium/api/README.md

 > When testing, either manually or in integration / end-to-end tests, you can use the `TestcontainersConfiguration` which
 > provides the same environment as the local development setup, but it is volatile and is reset between each runs.
 >
 > A Spring runner is also configured to use the Testcontainers configuration in `TestPresentiumApiApplication`.
+Which
+> can be started using the `./gradlew bootTestRun` command.

 #### Database migrations